SerailHydra/hongyu-mxnet/docs/static_site/src/pages/api/faq/env_var.md

   - Values: 0(false) or 1(true) ```(default=1)```
   - If true, weight updates are performed during the communication step, if possible.

+* MXNET_KVSTORE_SLICE_THRESHOLD
+  - Values: Int ```(default=0)```
+  - The maximum number of parameters in a parameter slice for priority-based parameter synchronization.
+  - Only used when priority-based update in KVStore is enabled.

 ## Memonger

 * MXNET_BACKWARD_DO_MIRROR